 We checked whether the service was working within the principles of the MCA.
 Staff had knowledge of the principles of the MCA and gave us examples of how they would follow appropriate procedures in practice.
 Staff told us they explained the person's care to them and gained consent before carrying out care.
 Throughout the inspection, we saw staff speaking clearly and gently and waiting for responses.
-A member of staff told added, "I've done training around consent.
-We always ask for consent before any care happens".
+A member of staff told added, "We're very up to date with the MCA".
 Members of staff recognised that people had the right to refuse consent.
 The registered manager and staff understood the principles of DoLS and how to keep people safe from being restricted unlawfully.
 They also knew how to make an application for consideration to deprive a person of their liberty, and we saw appropriate paperwork that supported this.

 Staff told us the training they received was thorough and they felt they had the skills they needed to carry out their roles effectively.
 Training schedules confirmed staff received essential training on areas such as, moving and handling, medication and infection control.
-Staff had also received training that was specific to the needs of the people living at the service, this included caring for people with dementia, and stoma care (a stoma is an opening on the front of the abdomen which is made using surgery.
-It diverts faeces or urine into a pouch on the outside of the body).
+Staff had also received training that was specific to the needs of the people living at the service, this included caring for people with Parkinson's disease and palliative care (end of life).
 Staff spoke highly of the opportunities for training.
-One member of staff told us, "Whatever training is available is sent to me.
-Training is definitely promoted, it's good".
+One member of staff told us, "The training is very good and we are always offered further training".
+Another member of staff added, "The training is very good and always available.
+We requested Parkinson's training and got it".

-The provider operated an effective induction programme which allowed new members of staff to be introduced to the running of Kingswood Home and the people living at the service.
+The provider operated an effective induction programme which allowed new members of staff to be introduced to the running of Bramble Cottage Retirement Home and the people living at the service.
 Staff told us they had received a good induction which equipped them to work with people.
-One member of staff told us, "The induction gave me the knowledge I needed of the home".
-The registered manager added, "The induction covers policies and procedures, reading the care plans and a shadow shift.
-We get feedback and the induction would be extended if it needed to be.
-All staff are doing an NVQ (National Vocational Qualification) or the care certificate".
-The care certificate is an identified set of standards that health and social care workers adhere to in their daily working life.
+One member of staff told us, "The induction was very useful.
+I'd worked in care before, but no two homes are the same".
+The registered manager added, "The induction includes training, walk rounds and shadow shifts.
+New staff are put on the Care Certificate".
+The Care Certificate is an identified set of standards that health and social care workers adhere to in their daily working life.

 There was an on-going programme of supervision.
 Supervision is a formal meeting where training needs, objectives and progress for the year are discussed.
 Members of staff commented they found the forum of supervision useful and felt able to approach the registered manager with any concerns or queries.
-One member of staff told us, "Supervision is useful, any problems can be discussed".
+One member of staff told us, "I get supervisions, it's useful, but I can speak up on a daily basis".
+Another member of staff added, "I get regular supervision, it's all ok".